mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 From the software perspective, an external system calls for some type of integration (maybe our all-time favourte: the Anti-Corruption Layer), but from the business perspective, external systems often impose constraints, limitations or _alibis_, a free scapegoating service if anything goes wrong.

 ### Step 4 - Explicit Walkthrough

+Every step triggers some clarification, and prompts writing more events.
+Even if we added some structure, with pivotal events and swimlanes, and had some interesting conversation on the spot, the whole thing still feels messy.
+Probably because it is still messy.

+It's now time to validate our discoveries, picking a _narrator_ trying to tell the whole story, from left to right.
+This is really hard, at the beginning because the narrators' brain will be literally be torn apart by conflicting needs: they'll try to tell the story using the existing events as building blocks, but at the same time they'll realize that what seemed _good enough_ in the previous reviews is not good enough for a public _on stage_ storytelling session.

+This is when our model needs to be improved in order to support storytelling.
+Some more events will be written, others will be moved away, paths will be split and so on.

+The audience should not be passive.
+They're challenging the narrator and the official storytelling, eventually providing examples of corner cases and 'not-so-exceptional-exceptions'.

+The more we progress along the timeline, the more clarity is provided to the flow, while the narrator is progressing like a _defrag cursor[^IYOETR]_.

 ![An explict walkthrough round is our way to validate our understanding](images/alberto-brandolini/ES_Big_picture-walkthrough.png)